 - Country – A team of guys all from the same country.

 - Bombers & Putters – A combo of long hitters and the best putters.

-What I’ve learned after trying all of those different strategies and getting into the stats is none of those work.
+Before starting my experiment I tried all of them but none worked.
 Yes, I have finished in the money a few times but it did not give me an advantage.
 Why?

 Yes, some golfers withdraw because they put up an 80 in the first round leaving them no chance at making the cut.
 From time to time a golfer might withdraw during a round because of an injury.
 But those are rare.
 Its happened to me three times.

 Typically a golfer will withdraw before the tournament or disclose an injury giving you time to pick someone else.
 Golfers do that sort of thing because golf is a gentlemen’s game.

 To win one of the big tournaments you need all of your guys to make the cut.
 Another reason why daily fantasy golf is awesome.
 Its like real golf.
 You suck, you’re out!

 |Pick||2018 Bro Bros||Why?|